pks005/Toxic-Comment-Classification/Readme.txt

 6. Toxic Comment Classification-identity_hate.ipynb

+NOTE:

-Predicted probabilities are in the file named "sample_submission.csv" present in the main folder.
+1. Predicted probabilities are in the file named "sample_submission.csv" present in the main folder.

-If any problem is found in datasets(train.csv and test.csv) then the datasets can be directly downloaded from kaggle Toxic comment classification challenge.
+2. If any problem is found in datasets(train.csv and test.csv) then the datasets can be directly downloaded from kaggle Toxic comment classification challenge.
 Download from the below link: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data